Cafelogos.org Home Page

 The believer can hear the Still Small Voice of God.

-I suppose you could argue semantics.
-You could recount how Jesus fulfilled scores of Old Testament Prophecies concerning the Messiah.
+I suppose you could recount how Jesus fulfilled scores of Old Testament Prophecies concerning the Messiah.
 You could relate how there is more documentation closer to the original sources than any other ancient writings including Shakespeare.
 You could relate the endless testimonies of miracles.
 I personally know a woman whose firstborn daughter was born without eyes.
 She was convinced that Jesus would put eyes in her baby.
 And one day, supernaturally, miraculously– He did.

 I suppose we could say all that, but it isn’t necessary, because the Bible makes a distinction between the wicked and the just.
 While all have sinned and fall short of the Glory of God, the Word of God defines the wicked as the proud who refuse come to God.
 To these wicked ones no amount of arguing the Christian position is going to move them.
 God knows the hearts and He knows who are His.